 Student submissions only.
 Grant Deadline is March 31, 2024.

 My name is Dr. Kathy Beining and I am the Director of the Challenge Program held each summer on the campus of Saint Vincent College.
-I have held this position for the past twelve years.
+I have held this position for the past fourteen years.
 I am a full time faculty member of the Education Department.
 As part of a rejuvenation and the ever forward moving direction of this program, I have implemented some changes.
 While we continue to be loosely tied to a theme that young people would enjoy, we have taken a fresh perspective on the coursework in both the day and overnight programs.
 All of the coursework will be offered as an “immersion” into a topic that will interest your child.
 These will be academically based experiences, offered in longer time frames with a project-based outcome.
 The entertainment and extra activities continue to be loosely related to the topic to make the experience cohesive, as well as lots of fun.

 Regardless of the program your child is attending, be it the Day Program for 1st-4th graders or the Overnight Program for 5th-12th grades, they will be supervised by counselors.
 A counselor’s role is to serve the needs of the students attending camp.
 This includes, but is not exclusive of: dealing with homesickness or illness, acting as a guide, and being there to answer any and all questions.
 They lead and participate in activities and help with new student orientation.
 All counselors are Saint Vincent College Education students or SVC Education graduates that hold teaching certifications.
 All counselors have experience working with students and have current clearances.
 They undergo counselor training and orientation specific to The Challenge Program.
 These very responsible young people are chosen through a rigorous screening as the position is highly coveted.